 Recommendations of Games for 4-6 Year Olds

 I have included Amazon Links where I can.
 These are affiliate links and by purchasing through them you are helping to support our homeschool.
-For those in Australia, all of these games (except one) I have found in either the main chains (eg Target, Kmart, Big W) or in specialty toy or game stores (eg Kidstuff, Casey’s Toys, Games and Things, Hobby Co).
+For those in Australia, I have compiled a list of Gameschooling Suppliers here.

-Card games are what we tend to use during our Morning Time because they are quick and easy with minimal set up.
+We tend to use a lot of card games during our Morning Time because they are quick and easy with minimal set up.
 We particularly like the GameWright card games because they have a story to them and are quite distinct from each other, making it easier to alternate between them without muddling up the different rules.
 Card games are great for packing in a bag to take with you to play when out and about.

 For little hands, I recommend a card holder.
 We have one like this, and really like that it can either be held in the hand or stood on the table.